DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete

-\end{widetext} \cref{eqn: Bp flux Schwarzchild} is not a particularly elegant expression but importantly it, and all other flux expressions, are independent of the distribution function and any state variables of the system.
+\eref{eqn: Bp flux Schwarzchild} is not a particularly elegant expression but importantly it, and all other flux expressions, are independent of the distribution function and any state variables of the system.
 Therefore all terms relating to transport, fluxes and collisions, are pre-computable as fixed arrays.